dusanjevticRN/Library-Management-System/README.md

 # Library-Management-System
-The Library Management System is a user-friendly app for managing library operations.
-It handles user accounts, book inventory, borrowing, and sales.
-Key features include automated notifications and robust reporting and printing for detailed library activities, enhancing overall efficiency.
+The Library Management System is a user-friendly app designed to streamline library operations.
+It manages user accounts, book inventory, borrowing, and sales, with automated notifications and robust reporting.
+Integrated with a built-in database within Visual Studio, it ensures seamless data management and efficient operations.